jerbmega/ublue/README.md

 Place a screenshot script at `~/.config/ublue/i3_screenshot.sh`.
 This is executed by i3 when pressing Shift + Print Screen simultaneously.

 Place a regional screenshot script at `~/.config/ublue/i3_screenshot_region.sh`.
 This is executed by i3 when pressing Print Screen.

-## Verification

-These images are signed with sigstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
-You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command:

-    cosign verify --key cosign.pub ghcr.io/jerbmega/custom-ublue

-If you're forking this repo, the uBlue website has [instructions](https://ublue.it/making-your-own/) for setting up signing properly.